lowrycito/handbook/pages/study-manual-general-handbook-33-records-and-reports.md

   * Certificates of blessing, baptism and confirmation, and priesthood ordination are given to ward members.

-  * The annual membership record audit is conducted and all audit exceptions are promptly corrected (see 33.6.19).
+  * The semiannual membership record audit is conducted and all audit exceptions are promptly corrected (see 33.6.19).

-  * The ward’s annual history is submitted to the stake at the end of each year (see 33.7).
+  * Ward clerks organize and coordinate the collection of stories for the unit history.
+If ward history specialists are called, they assist.
+(See 33.7.1.)

 33.3.2.3